GSto/digital-garden/notes/launch anxiety.md

   - [[one more feature-itis]] - deciding that what you're launching won't succeed because you need "one more feature."
   - Over perfection, or the refusal to ship something perfect.
   - Over preparation.
 Preparation is useful to a point, but at a certain point it's a manifestation of fear.
-  - Acting out [[Parkinson's Law]] of triviality: Giving a disproportionate amount of time and energy towards trivial matters.
+  - Acting out [[Parkinsons Law]] of triviality: Giving a disproportionate amount of time and energy towards trivial matters.
 AKA [[bike-shedding]].

 ## Consequences
   - There is an opportunity cost paid when going through launch anxiety.
 The more time and energy you put into a launch, the higher the cost.
 What it does not do is increase your chances of success, so all you have done is increased the overall [[risk]] of the project.